pycom/pycom-documentation/chapter/pytrackpysense/apireference/sleep.md

 #####<function>pytrack.setup_sleep(time_seconds)</function>

 Sets the sleep interval, specified in seconds.
-The actual sleep will be started by calling **go_to_sleep()** method.
+The actual sleep will be started by calling **`go_to_sleep()`** method.

-***
+---

 {% hint style='info' %}
 Please note that more functionality is being added weekly to these libraries.
-If a required feature is not available, feel free to contribute with a pull request at the [Libraries GitHub repository](https://github.com/pycom/pycom-libraries/blob/master/lib/pycoproc/pycoproc.py)
+If a required feature is not available, feel free to contribute with a pull request at the [Libraries GitHub repository](https://github.com/pycom/pycom-libraries)
 {% endhint %}